PeopleFaculty

 Interests

-Early American and African American literature; the history of political thought; the history of science; religious and secularity studies; race, slavery, and antislavery; indigenous studies; the novel and narrative form; book history; digital humanities
+Early American and African American literature; the history of political thought; the history of science; religious and secularity studies; race, slavery, and antislavery; Indigenous studies; the novel and narrative form; book history; digital humanities

 Additional Information